hwulfmeyer/rs_nn_training/documentation.md

 'Adam' was always used as the optimizer.
 The learning rate can be lowered to get a more detailed learning curve and may also prevent overfitting if set to lower values, default value we used is '1e-3'.

 Additionally to the MobileNet it is possible to use a custom network.
-We tested this custom nework and achieved good validation results but decided to use the MobileNet instead, because we were unsure which other changes a custom network with a few layers would introduce in the test results and the MobileNet worked very well (never change a running system?).
+We tested this custom network and achieved good validation results but decided to use the MobileNet instead, because we were unsure which other changes a custom network with a few layers would introduce in the test results and the MobileNet worked very well (never change a running system?).
 Another reason is that the custom network should be heavily optimized (number of layers, number of neurons, dropout, ...) and we were limited in computation power and time to do so.
-The custom network could potentially produce better results for the spheros.
+The custom network could potentially produce better results for the Spheros.

 ### Training Data
 We used 17 crops of each colour to generate our data sets.
 The crops were divided into 11 crops for training and 6 to test the result.
 The compositor gives the opportunity to configure the amount of variations (number of times the 360° rotations are repeated) of each image used for the data sets.
 We used 9 variations.
 Less than 9 seemed to underfit on the test data.
 Way more than 9 tends to overfit on the training set and has a higher risk of overfitting on artificially generated images.
 With a different amount of colours and crops per colour, the number of variations probably needs to be adapted.

 ### Identification Net
 The critical part for achieving a reliable identification is choosing the right colours.
 Spheros accept any RGB colour with values between 0 and 255, but aren't able to visualize all of them.
 To select the most different colours, we filtered by using high value differences and trusting on our eyes to detect the best ones.
 Maybe better results could be achieved with analysing the RGB values of the images the camera records, but there where no signs that the camera makes colours more distinguishable.
 Rather, the low resolution lead to very similar images of colours, we could easily tell apart.

-Another problem is, that the colour representation varies widely depending on the position in the arena, daylight and symbols on the spheros that could cover the LEDs.
+Another problem is, that the colour representation varies widely depending on the position in the arena, daylight and symbols on the Spheros that could cover the LEDs.
 With our sample of crops, it wasn't possible to generate data sets that include all the different shades.
 Increasing or decreasing the brightness in the generated images and adding noise while training, made the network more robust.
 A higher amount of training data should improve the performance tremendously.

 ### Rotation Net

-The rotation  of a sphero is determined dependent on the position of the back led in relation to the two other LEDs.
+The rotation  of a Sphero is determined dependent on the position of the back led in relation to the two other LEDs.
 We already achieved good training results with the default configuration.
 Using mirrored data further increased the performance (see compositor).

 But the rotation is never a reliable value.
 In motion, different camera angles and due to the marks, LEDs are often covered, which leads to a wrong prediction.
 Because we used binning, there will always be an output between 0 and 360 degree.
 Classification with an additional 'not predictable' class, could solve that problem, but maybe doesn't work as good.
 Otherwise, the output is just usable as a reference value when standing still.